 1World Allocation Category.
 Morningstar as of 3/31/17.
 I Shares.
 Ranked: 1-yr (130/480), 3-yrs.
 (29/396), 5-yrs.
 (32/335) and 10-yrs. period n/a.

 Total return assumes reinvestment of income.

-The Fund's adviser and/or its affiliates have contractually agreed to waive fees and/or reimburse expenses to the extent Total Annual Fund Operating Expenses (excluding acquired fund fees and expenses, dividend and interest expenses related to short sales, interest, taxes, expenses related to litigation and potential litigation and extraordinary expenses) exceed 1.03% for A Shares, 1.53% for C Shares, 0.78% for I Shares and 1.28% for R2 Shares of the average daily net assets.
+The Fund's adviser and/or its affiliates have contractually agreed to waive fees and/or reimburse expenses to the extent Total Annual Fund Operating Expenses (excluding acquired fund fees and expenses, dividend and interest expenses related to short sales, interest, taxes, expenses related to litigation and potential litigation and extraordinary expenses) exceed 1.03% for A Shares, 1.53% for C Shares, 0.78% for I Shares, 1.28% for R2 Shares and 1.03% for T Shares of the average daily net assets.
 The Fund may invest in one or more money market funds advised by the adviser or its affiliates (affiliated money market funds).
 The Fund's adviser has contractually agreed to waive fees and/or reimburse expenses in an amount sufficient to offset the fees and expenses of the affiliated money market funds incurred by the Fund because of the Fund's investment in such money market funds.
-This waiver is in effect through 2/28/2018 for A Shares, 2/28/2018 for C Shares, 2/28/2018 for I Shares and 2/28/2018 for R2 Shares, at which time the adviser and/or its affiliates will determine whether to renew or revise it.
+This waiver is in effect through 2/28/2018 for A Shares, 2/28/2018 for C Shares, 2/28/2018 for I Shares, 2/28/2018 for R2 Shares and 2/28/2018 for T Shares, at which time the adviser and/or its affiliates will determine whether to renew or revise it.
 The difference between net and gross fees includes all applicable fee waivers and expense reimbursements.